Module 18 - Signals & Communications

 Digital Selective Calling (DSC) sends an electronic distress alert from the VHF set.
 A DSC distress alert normally includes the vessel MMSI, position if the radio is connected to GNSS, time, and the selected nature of distress.
 It alerts coastguard stations and DSC-equipped vessels in range.

 The red distress button is not a replacement for the voice call.
-After sending a DSC distress alert, transmit the spoken MAYDAY on VHF Channel 16 unless the crew are unable to do so.
-The spoken call gives the human detail that rescuers need: position, problem, assistance required, and people on board.
+On receipt of a DSC acknowledgement, or after about 15 seconds, transmit the spoken MAYDAY call and message on VHF Channel 16 unless the crew are unable to do so.
+The spoken message gives the human detail that rescuers need: position, problem, assistance required, people on board, and other useful information.

 • DSC sends an electronic distress alert